Jignesh220/Find_My_Session/README.md

-Find My Session helps find cowid-19 vaccine session,you can find where and how many doses available in that center,can find address of that center
+Find My Session helps find covid-19 vaccine session, you can find where and how many doses are available in that centre, can find the address of that centre

 You can download from [here](https://drive.google.com/file/d/11z9TXvUeL5OuwxWVpHQucy7z36EUHXc-/view?usp=sharing)